S1aX0r/Ghosted/Ghosted.md

 -2TB SSD

 This will be the most expensive due to its power coming in at around $4,150 or more depending on tax.
 16 inch laptop, multiple ports, liquid cooled, and more than enough power for Qubes or any Linux distro.

+### 4. Thinkpad T430 ###

+A cheaper alternative to the previous mentioned computers as prices can vary from $150 to $300.
+Thinkpads are known for being able to run Linux without any problems, and often don't contain thrid party software like Nvidia.
+Thinkpads are also very customizeable and depending on the model can replace the UEFI with Libreboot.

+### 5. Nitro PC Pro 2 ###

+Made from the Nitrokey family as well that is privacy and security first while also providing amazing performance.
+FOSS firmware called Coreboot allows for a open source UEFI.
+And includes the newest hardware on the market.
+Can cost from $1,500 to $8,200 depending on hardware selected.

+### In Conclusion ###

+Laptops and PC's can cost a lot, but if you have the right amount of money then you can buy whatever piece of hardware you want.
+You can be also budget friendly and use a spare laptop lying around and replace it with Linux.
+Whatever laptop with high or low specs you buy, it is your computer, have fun with it.

+## ##